BrXM AI Content Assistant developer guide

 • Access to a BrXM CMS instance (version 16.4 or later).

-• Access to the console.
+• Access to the console or the project's properties files.

 • Understanding of your organization’s data privacy and residency requirements.